aerogear/aerogear.org/docs/specs/aerogear-unifiedpush-user-management/index.markdown

 ## Introduction

 The goal of this document is to describe how the User Management will be implemented in the Unified Push Server.
-Currently there is only one user created by default when installing UPS.
-Having the possibility to create multiple users is a "Must Have" and should be manageable from the Admin Console.
-Some roles should also be introduced

 ## Roles / Permissions